GeoBigData/gbdx-training/workshop_prep/README.md

 The following steps walk you through an easy, proven way of installing gbdxtools and its dependencies on Mac, Windows or Linux.

 __1. Install Anaconda__
 The first required step is to install Anaconda, an open source Python distribution that simplifies package management, dependencies, and environments (we recommend this step even if you already have a Python installation).
-This distribution includes Conda, which you will need in order to install gbdxtools using the provided conda environment file, and Jupyter Notebook, which you'll need to run the provided Jupyter Notebook that contains the gbdxtools tutorial.
+This distribution includes Conda, which you will need in order to install gbdxtools using the provided conda environment file, and Jupyter Notebook, which you'll need to run the provided Jupyter Notebooks that contains the GBDX tutorials.

 __1.1__ Download and install the **full version** of [Anaconda](https://www.continuum.io/downloads)